The Simulation State.#

 Shape of positions (B, N, dim): (10, 4, 2)

-However note that system can change over time.
-If this is the case, each state should have its own system.
+Note that system can change over time.
+Therefore, each state needs to have its own system.

 Trajectories of Batches#